| Baby food research shows food conference essentialBaby food research shows food conference essential

 catching up to do if New Zealand’s reputation as a quality food producer is to continue.’

-The Primary Production select committee will report back in the New Year after its
+The Primary Production select committee will report back in the New Year after its review of the chemical loading in baby food, and decision whether to reassess

 approved GE food in light of recent scientific evidence of harm to human health.